-When you travel outside of the U.S., you should take a the following with you:
+When you travel out of the U.S., you should take the following with you:

 - A copy of the O-1 petition (form I-129)

 - The original I-797 approval notice (please request this from our office prior to traveling abroad)